 We continue to review the mortgage loan portfolio in order to identify loans to be repurchased by the originator.
 Our review is primarily focused on identifying loans with violations of transaction representations and warranties or material misrepresentation on the part of the seller.
 Any loans identified with these deficiencies are submitted to the original seller for repurchase.
-During the three months ended March 31, 2014 and 2013, we agreed to settlements with third-party mortgage originators specific to loans sold to us by those originators.
+During the six months ended June 30, 2014 and 2013, we agreed to settlements with third-party mortgage originators specific to loans sold to us by those originators.
 One-time payments were agreed upon to satisfy in full all pending and future requests with those specific originators.
-We applied the full amount of payments of \$11 million and \$13 million for the three months ended March 31, 2014 and 2013, respectively, as recoveries to the allowance for loan losses, resulting in a corresponding reduction to net charge-offs as well as our provision for loan losses.
-Approximately \$16 million of loans were repurchased by or settled with the original sellers during the three months ended March 31, 2014, for a total of \$449 million of loans that were repurchased, including global settlements, since we actively started reviewing our purchased loan portfolio beginning in 2008.
+We applied the full amount of payments of \$11 million and \$13 million for the six months ended June 30, 2014 and 2013, respectively, as recoveries to the allowance for loan losses, resulting in a corresponding reduction to net charge-offs as well as our provision for loan losses.
+Approximately \$19 million of loans were repurchased by or settled with the original sellers during the six months ended June 30, 2014, for a total of \$452 million of loans that were repurchased, including global settlements, since we actively started reviewing our purchased loan portfolio beginning in 2008.
+While we may continue to pursue loans to be repurchased by or settled with the original sellers, we consider this effort to be substantially complete.